Light physical activity suitable for most people with average fitness levels.

 day 1 - Welcome to the Emerald Isle

 Tread in the footsteps of James Joyce and Oscar Wilde, through the lyrical streets of Dublin your launch pad to a memorable encounter with Ireland's iconic highlights.
 After a leisurely morning, meet a Local Specialist for a sightseeing tour with views of Trinity College, St. Patrick's Cathedral and the stately Georgian Squares.
-Indulge in a little Irish craic this evening, joining your Travel Director and fellow travelers for dinner.
+Indulge in a little Irish craic this evening, joining your Travel Director and fellow travellers for dinner.

 Meals:Dinner